PanDAWMS/PanDAWMS.github.io/about.md

 ---
+title: This site
-title: About the PanDA news website
+description: About the PanDA news website
 author: Torre Wenaus
-layout: default
+layout: page
 ---

-## About the PanDA news site

 This site is maintained by the [PanDA team](https://github.com/orgs/PanDAWMS/people).